-6) View the data directly on the Ubuntu Desktop screen, or on the Windows Screen.
+6) View the captured data directly on the monitor (Linux or Windows).

 7) Encrypt the data while capturing (using the AES256 engine).

-8) HASH the data while capturing – run all the three, SHA-1, SHA-2, and MD5 HASH engines, at the same time.
+8) HASH the data while capturing – run all the four MD5, SHA-1, SHA-2, and SHA-512 HASH engines simultaneously.

-9) Run a quick Keyword Search on the Suspect drive prior to capture.
+9) Run a quick Keyword Search on the Suspect drive before capture.

-10) Run Multiple Cellphone/Tablets data Extraction and Analysis using a third-party application on the Windows 10 side.
+10) Run Multiple Cellphone/Tablets data Extraction and Analysis using third-party applications (Windows 10).

-11) Run Forensic Triage application using a third-party application on the Windows 10 side, prepare Forensic Triage keys, and view the captured targeted data.
+11) Run Forensic Triage applications using a third-party application (Windows 10), and view the captured targeted data.

-12) Run a full Forensic Analysis application like Encase/Nuix/FTK.
+12) Run a full Forensic Analysis application like Encase/Nuix/FTK/Axiom.

 14) Encryption and Decryption on the fly of drives that contain sensitive information.

-15) Easily reconfigure the unit’s ports, where each of the target port can be configured as source or target for running 4:4 sessions, or to run an upload of 8 storages to a network.
+15) Easily reconfigure the unit’s ports, where each target port can be configured as a source or target (using it to run 4:4 imaging sessions or to upload 8 images to a network).